Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders

-We used mean squared error (MSE) loss functions for the decoder and encoder during training.
-We initially considered using PyXspec fit statistics as the loss function to judge the encoder's performance; however, this approach proved inefficient due to the time costs of loading spectra with response files into PyXspec and the inability to accelerate the performance using graphics processing units (GPUs).
-We used the Adam optimiser \citep{kingma2014adam} for stochastic gradient descent with a $5\times10^{-4}$ learning rate and a weight decay of $10^{-5}$; we found these produced the most stable training.
+We used mean squared error (MSE) loss functions with the Adam optimiser \citep{kingma2014adam} for stochastic gradient descent with a $5\times10^{-4}$ learning rate and a weight decay of $10^{-5}$; we found these produced the most stable training for the decoder and encoder.
+We initially considered using {\sc PyXspec} fit statistics as the loss function to judge the encoder's performance; however, this approach proved inefficient due to the time costs of loading spectra with response files into {\sc PyXspec} and the inability to accelerate the performance using graphics processing units (GPUs).

 To further improve training convergence, we implemented a scheduler that reduces the learning rate when the training loss plateaus.
 Specifically, if the validation loss did not decrease by more than 10\% within ten epochs, the learning rate would decrease by a factor of two.
 This scheduler allows a higher initial learning rate to converge quickly on the optimal solution, avoiding local minima and then reducing the learning rate to converge on the minimum.